ThilagaMC/10.DB-Create/Readme.md

 # Note

-The code couldn't be able to compile in VSC So used on line SQL Server compiler successfully got output and attched the screenShot on the outputs
+The code couldn't be compiled in VSC So I used the Online SQL Server compiler successfully got the output and attached the screenShot of the outputs

 # Database Schema README